DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 - A_Saccharomycotina

 A zip file of the amended fungi dataset folder: <code>Fungi.zip</code> can be dowloaded in the current repository. <br>
-<b><i> This folder is required for running the follwing Jupyter notebook: "Part II a: Matching Fungi DNA sub-sequences with cross-correlation"</i></b>.
+<b><i> This folder is required for running the following Jupyter notebook: "Part II a: Matching Fungi DNA sub-sequences with cross-correlation"</i></b>.

 <b> Results</b>